 The important lesson here is that brands can utilize a variety of mediums to fuel engagement and something as simple as a tweet could garner an enormous amount of attention and could get people talking about them.
 In the era of enormous competition where brands struggle to stay relevant, using such viral trends to their advantage proves to be a massive plus, if done right.
 This also enables brands to remain in people’s memory for a long time.

-Who knows when another global viral online trends takes over social media, however it will be interesting to see how brands participate in those challenges, whatever they might be.
+Who knows when another global viral online trends take over social media, however, it will be interesting to see how brands participate in those challenges, whatever they might be.